-Invest Vancouver / Key Industries / Hydrogen and Fuel Cell Technology
+Invest Vancouver / Key Industries / Hydrogen & Fuel Cell Technology

 At the heart of the region’s cleantech industry lies an internationally renowned hydrogen and fuel cell technology cluster.
 Innovation lives in the Metro Vancouver region’s expanding hydrogen and fuel cell technology cluster, with engineers, manufacturers, and specialized consulting services for alternative fuels.
 A rich ecosystem of esteemed research institutions and universities alongside sector-specific accelerators and conducive regulation are supporting the industry to grow and scale.